hyeon9/Splice-decoder/README.md

 ## What is the Splice-decoder?
 <img width="2436" height="1359" alt="image" src="https://github.com/user-attachments/assets/6d2ba86c-181c-41da-aa0f-a6205cf87509" />

-* Splice decoder provides functional annotation for your differential splicing events (DESs)
+* Splice decoder provides functional annotation for your differential splicing events (DSEs)
 * The functional annotation contains NMD probability, alterations in functional domains (such as DNA binding, motif, regions, protein domain, and so on), CDS/UTR alterations, and effect score
 * You can use the effect score to prioritize your DSEs
 * Currently, Splice-decoder supports **hg38** and **mm10** genome